A travel guide to Paros island, Greece including the best beaches, best food and hotels

 1. It’s all about water sports!

-Paros crystallizes as the sporty island: water sports can be done on nearly every beach of the island!
+Luckily Paros easily crystallizes itself as the sporty island, and water sports can be done on nearly every beach of the island!

 Kite surfing can be done in Pounta, Golden Beach and Molos, Windsurfing in Pounta, Molos, Antiparos, New Golden Beach (Tserdakia), SUP in Antiparos, Golden Beach, Paros Park (my favorite place!).
 Scuba Diving is offered in Pounta and Aliki.

 If you have the space, you can even bring your own inflatable kayak for whitewater!

 Before heading to Paros, I read in many guides that “regular” surfing could be done in Paros.
 But: there was not one single “surfable” wave for 2 weeks!